Amazon Marketplace

 DF is a fulfillment model where vendors ship directly from their warehouses to customers instead of going through Amazon fulfillment centers.
 DF offers more control but requires more logistics management.
 DF is often more cost-effective for large volumes.

-Open term pageDI
+Open glossary pageDI

 Direct Import